Pakistani rupee: Pakistan's 75th Independence Commemorative Bank Note

 On 14 August 2022, State Bank of Pakistan released the design of the commemorative 75 Rupees note marking the 75th anniversary of Independence day of Pakistan.
 The note was signed by the former governor of State Bank of Pakistan Raza Baqir and was made available to the public from September 30, 2022.

-State Banks 75th Anniversary Banknote
+State Bank's 75th Anniversary Banknote

 On July 4, 2023, State Bank of Pakistan (SBP) Governor Jameel Ahmad introduced a commemorative Rs.
 75 banknote to celebrate the central bank's 75th anniversary.

 Security Features

 The Rs75 commemorative note is equipped with security features as with the other currency notes.
 These include the Urdu numeral '75' which appears complete when the note is held in the light, Pure Image security thread with pulsing holographic rainbow effect and micro-lettering of 'SBP' and '75', among others.

 Moreover, the portraits and numbers on the note have raised printing, allowing identification of the banknote by the visually impaired.